-THE POWER RULE FOR ANTI-DERIVATIVES
+THE ANTI-POWER RULE

 Earlier we encountered the power rule used in finding derivatives: